 All students on the Reynolda Campus are given a network login ID; the login ID is maintained as long as the student is enrolled.
 This account provides students with access to networked computer resources such as electronic mail, client-server software packages, various courseware applications, and administrative services.
-Upon matriculation, and again at the beginning of their junior year, undergraduate students receive a new ThinkPad computer as part of their tuition.
-The current ThinkPad model specifications can be found on the Information Systems Web site at help.wfu.edu.
-Standard software on the ThinkPad includes Windows Vista, Microsoft Office, Adobe Acrobat and digital media tools, and Internet applications like Mozilla Firefox and Adobe Dreamweaver.
+During the 2012-2013 academic year, first year and third year undergraduate students received a new ThinkPad computer as part of their tuition.
+ThinkPad model specifications can be found on the Information Systems web site at help.wfu.edu.
+Standard software on the ThinkPad includes Windows 7, Microsoft Office, digital media tools, and Mozilla Firefox.
 The ThinkPad also has a variety of research, analytical, and development tools, as well as the latest version of Symantec EndPoint Protection AntiVirus software.
 Maintenance and support for the ThinkPad computers is provided on campus through The Bridge, a service center, located on the main floor of the Z. Smith Reynolds Library.
 Loaner computers are available for students as needed.

-Information Systems maintains an extensive array of online resources that support University admissions, student registration, grade processing, payroll administration, accounting services, and many other administrative and academic applications.
+Information Systems maintains an exten-sive array of online resources that support University admissions, student registration, grade processing, payroll admin-istration, accounting services, and many other administrative and academic applications.
 In addition, the Wake Forest Information Network (WIN) provides the University community with features like faculty, staff, student and alumni directories; a career networking service; online class registration; and vehicle registration.